RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling .md

 - Go through each replicate tank/bag and record max. length for all live animals.
 Record the number of dead animals if mortality occured.
 - Sum the number of animals in each tank/bag.
 We will use this to distribute across treatments.

-**ARIANA WILL TRY TO DO THIS MONDAY THE 26th SO WE HAVE THE ANSWER AHEAD OF TIME.**
+**ARIANA WILL DO THIS MONDAY THE 26TH SO WE HAVE THE ANSWER AHEAD OF TIME.**

 #### 2. Collecting samples for RNA and DNA